sagemath/trac_to_gh/Issue 5255.md

 # Issue 5255: [with patch, needs review] Deprecating the use of iterator in CombinatorialClass

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5255

 Original creator: hivert